ialbert/genescape-central/README.md

 Filters are applied during the annotation step and will filter the GO terms derived from the gene list.

-In the Shiny interface use the **coverage** filter to remove functions that are not well represented in the input list.
+In the Shiny interface, use the **coverage** filter to remove functions not well represented in the input list.
 Recall that `coverage` represents the number of genes in the input list that carry that function.
 You can see the counts for each annotation in the **Function Annotations** box as the first column.

 ### Command line requirements

-To generate images from the command line, the `graphviz` software must be installed.
+The `graphviz` software must be installed to generate images from the command line.
 You can install it via `conda`

 ```console
 conda install graphviz